 In February 2019, a special called session of the General Conference of The United Methodist Church convened in St. Louis, Mo.
 The session was called by the Council of Bishops to solely address human sexuality in The United Methodist Church.
 The delegates were assembled to consider three plans from the Commission on a Way Forward.

 Delegates passed the Traditional Plan, which would "affirm the church’s current bans on ordaining LGBTQ clergy and officiating at or hosting same-sex marriage.
 It also boosts penalties and accountability for transgressions of those bans," according to a report from United Methodist News Service on Feb.
 26, 2019.
-The plan is set to go into effect on Jan.
+The plan went into effect on Jan.
 1, 2020.

 Since then, several groups within the connection have gathered to offer alternative options for a Way Forward.
 Legislation has been submitted for consideration and possible enactment by the General Conference when it meets again in May 2020.

 The following list is not exhaustive, but includes those plans that have been distributed publicly.
 Other plans have been submitted and will be available for consideration by General Conference delegates when it has been translated into the four official languages.